shahzadthathal/symfony4-shopping-web-rest-app/README.md

 Create a database ```sf4_db``` and username ```sf4_user```, password ```sf4_pass```

-#Copy .env.dist to .env and update this connection url(DATABASE_URL)
+#If .env not exist in project root folder then copy .env.dist to .env and update this connection url(DATABASE_URL)
 ```
 DATABASE_URL=mysql://sf4_user:sf4_pass@127.0.0.1:3306/sf4_db
 ```